 At this point, the raised planter box is yours to do with what you want.
 Throw some vegetable seeds in there, plant a few flowers, section out some herb plots, whatever.
-As for our raised planter box, it was to be a flower box shared by two of our young daughters, who wanted their spaces divided and designated with rocks they had painted during the “boring” part of construction.
+As for our raised planter box, it was to be a flower box shared by two of our young daughters, who wanted their spaces divided and designated with rocks they had painted during the “boring” part of the construction.

 They chose a variety of flowers to incorporate – marigolds, petunias, pansies, geraniums, zinnias – and placed them lovingly and carefully.
 The raised planter box design is fantastic for this!

 When all is said and done, it might look a hodge-podge this year, but the raised flower planter box is a pride and joy to all members of our family.
 It’s the perfect way to teach your kids about gardening and looking after plants, and they’ll love checking on the progress of their work during the upcoming weeks and months.

 We love how it brightens up a currently colorless corner of our yard.
 Of course, you could opt for even brighter blooms in your DIY raised planter box, which will soon make it a focal point in your garden.

 The box is tucked away between a backyard shed and some raspberry bushes.
 The mahogany flame hue looks fresh and bright in this setting.

-Next we will run a drip hose discreetly up into the box so the flowers have an actual shot at life.
+Next, we will run a drip hose discreetly up into the box so the flowers have an actual shot at life.
 Otherwise, well-intentioned as we all are around here, relying on manual watering methods, there’s really no hope for flora survival.